 The iSHARE framework was explained under use cases.
 It consists of six roles that, depending on the situation, interact with each other based on the iSHARE Scheme agreements.
 Each role has a certain function in the scheme and bears certain responsibilities.
-To fulfil an other role in the framework, a party must fulfil specific admittance criteria, as explained.
+To fulfil a other role in the framework, a party must fulfil specific admittance criteria, as explained.

 What was not explained under use cases was how the iSHARE and the Scheme Owner-role provide a trust framework.
 The Scheme Owner-role is fulfilled by the legal entity that governs the iSHARE Scheme and its participant network.
-To be admitted, a must first be admitted to the Scheme by a Scheme Administror and must then sign an accession agreement with the Scheme.
-The fact that every legal entity fulfilling a role in the iSHARE Scheme agrees to the scheme rules - as proven by its agreement with the Scheme - creates trust between parties in the iSHARE network.
+It is this Scheme Owner that decides whether a party is admitted to the iSHARE network.
+To be admitted, this party must sign an agreement with the Scheme Owner.
+The fact that every legal entity fulfilling a role in the iSHARE Scheme agrees to the scheme rules - as proven by its agreement with the Scheme Owner - creates trust between parties in the iSHARE network.
 This is why the following depiction of the iSHARE framework, showing the mandatory relation between the Scheme Owner and every other role, can be called the trust framework: